bahaidev/textbrowser/README.md

-step is for us, while informing the user we are downloading the files, is to add them into IndexedDB; eventually, we also hope to provide an option to pre-process live on the server (probably Node.js), but we are attempting to follow the "offline first" motto, though even full offline support is not yet completely available, as we are not yet making use of the ServiceWorker API.*
+step is for us, while informing the user we are downloading the files, is to add them into IndexedDB; eventually, we also hope to provide an option to pre-process live on the server (probably Node.js), but we are attempting to follow the "offline first" motto.*

 *TextBrowser* supports power-user browsing of arbitrary multi-linear texts.